 The information sleeve slides off with a bit of wiggling.
 Beneath is a smooth white and beautiful magenta colour box.
 Remove the white lid to see the lilac device nestled in a white plastic mould.

-There’s a single power button on top with other light-up logo indicators .
+There’s a single power button on top with other light-up level indicators.
 It’s a simple design that’s not in the least bit scary.

 To use it you must charge it for 2.5 hours.
 The charging cable is 145 cm long so you need to charge it close to a power outlet.
 Choose somewhere where it won’t be accidentally knocked over, kicked or dragged off a shelf.
 Once you’ve found a secure spot get it going whilst you read the user manual.